B. V. Nagarathna

-Bangalore Venkataramiah Nagarathna (born 30 October 1962) is an Indian jurist who has served as a judge of the Supreme Court of India since 2021.
+Bangalore Venkataramiah Nagarathna (née Engalaguppe, born 30 October 1962) is an Indian jurist who has served as a judge of the Supreme Court of India since 2021.
 She served as a judge of the Karnataka High Court from 2008 to 2021.
-Her father, E. S. Venkataramiah, was Chief Justice of the Supreme Court of India in 1989.
+Her father, Engalaguppe Seetharamiah Venkataramiah, was the Chief Justice of India in 1989.

 She gained public attention in 2009 after being forcibly detained within the Karnataka High Court premises by a group of protesting lawyers.
 She has delivered a number of significant judgments relating to commercial and constitutional law in Karnataka.

-She will be the first woman Chief Justice of India in 2027.
+She will be the first woman CJI in 2027.
 However, her tenure will only span 36 days.

 Early life and education

 Nagarathna's father, E.S.
 Venkataramiah, was the 19th Chief Justice of India.
-She did her schooling at Sophia High School, Bangalore, and Bharatiya Vidya Bhavan, New Delhi.
-In 1984, she earned a Bachelor of Arts degree in history from Jesus and Mary College, New Delhi.
-She later earned a degree in law from the Faculty of Law, University of Delhi.
+She was educated at Sophia High School, Bangalore, and at Bharatiya Vidya Bhavan, New Delhi.
+She then completed her B.A. in History from Jesus and Mary College, New Delhi, in 1984.
+Later, she earned a degree in Law from the Faculty of Law, University of Delhi.